cabbibo/wombs/README.md

 // TODO NOTES:

+  WHAT IS FLIPFLOP?!?!??!

   - loader conditions
   - loader.failure() to be called on errors
+  - loader.addFailure();
+  - loader.onFailure();   // To make sure there are no extra
   - loader.failureDOM to be called whenever a application doesn't work.